Gluca96/inforet/README.md

 ## Running the project

-Once the above steps are completed, you can run the notebooks in the project folders *notebooks*
+Once the above steps are completed, you can run the notebooks in the project folders *demo*

+Even tho all the necessary files to run any notebook are provided, to reproduce the experiment the notebooks have to be runned in the following oreder:
+- data_generation
+- data_analysis
+- data_visualization